 Cons: Expensive, fewer options available as a new and emerging product.

 These are great for households where people like to take both baths and showers regularly.
-They also save you a lot of space as you can combine two bathroom features together.
-However, they don’t always appeal to everyone from a styling point of view.
+They also save you a lot of space as you can combine two bathroom features.
+However, shower baths don’t always appeal to everyone from a styling point of view as they can look a little cluttered.

 Pros: Combines two bathroom features in one, good for small bathrooms.